neon-bindings/rfcs/text/0000-result-ext-trait.md

 }
 ```

-In this example, `or_throw` automatically creates a JavaScript error if either of the file methods fail, including the original error text.
+In this example, `or_throw` automatically throws a JavaScript error if either of the file methods return an error, including the original error text.

 # Reference-level explanation

 [reference-level-explanation]: #reference-level-explanation

-This could be added to `result/mod.rs` in the following manner:
+This feature could be implemented in `result/mod.rs` in the following manner:

 ```rust
 /// An extension trait for `Result` values that can be converted into `NeonResult` values by throwing a JavaScript